 A therapeutic drink to ward off colds, coughs, sore throats, and the flu that’s not Robitussin?!
 Believe it.
 Cookbook author Paula Wolfert became familiar with this Moroccan cold remedy from her friend Barbara Temsamani, who keeps this recipe taped to her refrigerator door as it’s so darn efficient in warding off whatever ails you.
 Our Rx?
 Take it 3 times a day for 1 to 2 days at the first sign of a cold.
-Be sure to sip it while hot rather than letting it cool to lukewarm.
 Originally published Jan 11, 2012.–Paula Wolfert

 - Absinth is the “winter tea of choice” for warmth and as an antispasmodic and digestive.